 He died in my arms.
 He was my friend, my friend on the street - a brother,” says Hency, continuing:

 “We got revenge.
-We took one of their guys, one of those who was involved in killing our friend.
-We stabbed him with a knife and killed him.
 Then his gang came to our neighbourhood and tried to get hold of one of us.
 They got hold of me and put two guns to my head.
 But I thank God that they never shot me.
 Instead they robbed me and hit me on the head with the butts.”

 Hency ran away.
 They shot at him but the street was on an incline and they hit him in the leg instead of the back.

 “The bullet went right through my leg.
 I felt nothing while I was running.
 It was only when I got home that they told me I was covered in blood.
 I was lucky because if the bullet had hit my spine, I may have been crippled, or I wouldn’t be sitting here today - I’d be lying in a box.”

 He says that he saw his life flash before him.
 The guys in the other gang had it in their hands when they put the guns to his head.